Creating a Master Plan

 - For business owners, business continuity instructions

-For some people philanthropy represents the very essence of giving back to the community, caring for others, and leaving a legacy.
-We can help you with your charitable giving goals including private foundations and charitable remainder trusts.
+For some people, philanthropy represents the very essence of leaving a legacy behind by giving back to the community and caring for others.
+We can help you with your charitable giving goals including private foundations, charitable remainder trusts, and donor advised funds.
+Our Guide to Charitable Giving can serve as a leap-off point for discussion with your financial advisor.

 Back to 7 Pillars